zpl-c/tester/README.md

 * Supports the following checks: `FAIL`, `UFAIL`, `STRFAIL`, `EQUALS`, `UEQUALS`, `STREQUALS`, `STRCEQUALS`, `STRCNEQUALS`, `STRNEQUALS`, `NEQUALS`, `LESSER`, `GREATER`, `LESSEREQ`, `GREATEREQ`, `SKIP`
 * Did I mention it takes a minimum time to set up?

-# How to get the library?
+# How to obtain the library?

 * Either clone the repository or download [unit.h](include/unit.h).
 * Include `unit.h` in your test app and cover your code already!